dekoza/mtgpl/docs/_sources/DMU.rst.txt

    If Shalai's Acolyte was kicked, it enters the battlefield with two +1/+1 counters on it.

-:mtgtip:`Stall for Time<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/3/f346defa-ee4a-404e-8154-0e33ebe9102c.jpg?1660937396|https://scryfall.com/card/dmu/34/stall-for-time?utm_source=api>`
+:mtgtip:`Stall for Time<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/3/f346defa-ee4a-404e-8154-0e33ebe9102c.jpg?1661120490|https://scryfall.com/card/dmu/34/stall-for-time?utm_source=api>`
    Kicker |mana_1|\ |mana_u| (You may pay an additional |mana_1|\ |mana_u| as you cast this spell.)

    Tap up to two target creatures.
 If this spell was kicked, put a stun counter on each of those creatures.
-(If a creature with a stun counter on it would become untapped, remove it from combat instead.)
+(If a permanent with a stun counter on it would become untapped, remove one from it instead.)

    Draw a card.